anna-pa-m/adabmDCA/docs/documentation.md

   - Q<sup>int,1</sup> = δ<sub> s<sup>i</sup><sub>n</sub> s<sup>i</sup><sub>n+1</sub> </sub>
   - Q<sup>int,2</sup> = δ<sub> s<sup>i</sup><sub>n</sub> s<sup>i</sup><sub>n+2</sub> </sub>

-  If the overlap between independent chains is not similar to the overlap of two samples in the same chain, distant `2Twait`, i.e. Q<sup>ext</sup> < Q<sup>int,2</sup>, then, we increase Twait: `Twait <- Twait + 1`
+  If the overlap between independent chains is not similar to the overlap of two samples in the same chain, distant `2Twait`, i.e. Q<sup>ext</sup> < Q<sup>int,2</sup>, then, we increase Twait: `Twait <- Twait + 1`.
-  If the overlap between independent chains is similar to the intra-chain overlap between two samples at distance `Twait`, i.e. Q<sup>ext</sup> ~ Q<sup>int,1</sup>, then, we decrease Twait: `Twait <- Twait - 1`
+  If the overlap between independent chains is similar to the intra-chain overlap between two samples at distance `Twait`, i.e. Q<sup>ext</sup> ~ Q<sup>int,1</sup>, then, we decrease Twait: `Twait <- Twait - 1`.

-  If this way, two consecutive samples of the same chain can be slightly correlated but for sure two configurations at distance `2Twait` are reasonably de-correlated.
+  In this way, two consecutive samples of the same chain can be slightly correlated but for sure two configurations at distance `2Twait` are reasonably de-correlated.
 One may assume that even starting from an arbitrary sample and waiting `2Twait` sweeps, the final sample would be at equilibrium: this is not proven but very likely the case.
 Besides, if one uses persistent chains (see below), it is fair to consider the time to equilibrate equals to the de-correlation time.

 ##### Advanced settings